Azure-Samples/data-factory-r-server-apache-spark-pipeline/README.md

-*	R script: One can replace/modify the R scripts too, for example in the training pipeline, we run `RScriptForNYCTaxi.R`.
-This script is kept in the script folder among the files that were copied from the public repository.
-For changing the name of the script file or modifying the arguments, changes must be edited in the `ADF-Rserver-apache-spark-pipeline.template.json` in the Data Pipeline section.
+*	R script: One can replace/modify the R scripts too, for example the training pipeline runs the script in file `RScriptForNYCTaxi.R`.
+This R script is kept in the script folder among the files that were copied from the public repository.
+This script's name is stored in the template variable - `rscript-name`.
+Editing the value for this variable will allow running a different script.
+The modifications to the arguments must be made in the Data Pipeline section of [ADF-Rserver-apache-spark-pipeline.template.json](ADF-Rserver-apache-spark-pipeline.template.json).
 Figure 2 shows the relevant section from the ARM template.

 ```
 "activities": [